Ahmed98955/Ahmed98955/README.md

 - 👋 Hi, I’m @Ahmed98955.
 - 👀 I’m interested in Cybersecurity.
 - 🌱 I’m currently learning zsh scripting on linux OS.
-- 💞️ I’m looking to collaborate on discovering some of critical vulnerability on the various systems.
+- 💞️ I’m looking to collaborate on discovering some of critical vulnerabilities on the various systems.
 - 📫 How to reach me!! | of course here 🥰

 <!---